-46 The canal above Côte Sainte-Catherine Lock extends 6.8 miles in a westerly direction to Lac Saint-Louis.
-This section of the canal has a least width of 76 m.

-47 Caution. - A hydro-electric power plant is upstream of the lock, south of the canal.
+- The canal above Côte Sainte-Catherine Lock extends 6.8 miles in a westerly direction to Lac Saint-Louis.
+This section of the canal has a least width of 76 m. - 48 Caution.
+A hydro-electric power plant is upstream of the lock, south of the canal.
 Booms, marked by yellow lights, surround the area upstream of the power plant; berthing is prohibited.
-Pleasure craft are advised to keep well clear of the power plant.

-48 The Port de Côte Sainte-Catherine wharf lies along the south side of the canal 0.8 mile west of the lock; it is 1,219 m long with a depth of 8.2 m.
-There are bulk storage facilities at the wharf; many warehouses and factories are a short distance inland.

-49 Overhead cables, with a clearance of 46 m, cross the canal 2.3 to 2.6 miles upstream of Côte Sainte-Catherine Lock.

-50 Caution. - A shoal area on the north side of the canal, starting 0.5 mile west of the overhead cables, is marked by buoys and light buoys.
-Large vessels should avoid meeting in this buoyed section.
+Pleasure craft are advised to keep well clear of the power plant. - 49 The Port de Côte Sainte-Catherine wharf lies along the south side of the canal 0.8 mile west of the lock; it is 1,219 m long with a depth of 8.2 m.
+There are bulk storage facilities at the wharf; many warehouses and factories are a short distance inland. - An overhead cable, with a clearance of 48 m, crosses the canal 2.6 miles upstream of Côte Sainte-Catherine Lock. - of the canal, starting 0.5 mile west of the overhead cables, is marked by buoys and light buoys.
+Large vessels should avoid meeting in this buoyed section. - 52 Kahnawake (45°25'N, 73°41'W), a village on Kahnawake Indian Reserve 14, is at the lower end of Lac

-51 Kahnawake $(45^{\circ}25'N, 73^{\circ}41'W)$, a village on Kahnawake Indian Reserve 14, is at the lower end of Lac Saint-Louis on the south side of the canal abreast the head of Rapides de Lachine.
+Saint-Louis on the south side of the canal abreast the head of Rapides de Lachine.
 Canal de la Rive Sud enters Lac Saint-Louis 1.5 miles west of Kahnawake.

-52 Pont Honoré-Mercier, a high-level highway bridge with a clearance of 39 m, and two railway bridges cross the canal and the river at Kahnawake.
+- Pont Honoré-Mercier, a high-level highway bridge with a clearance of 39 m, and two railway bridges cross the canal and the river at Kahnawake.
 Each railway bridge has a lift-bridge section across the canal, with a vertical clearance of 14 m when lowered and 39 m when raised.
-White lights are shown from the piers of the bridges on each side of the channel.
-53 Caution. - A vessel's approach to the lift bridges is governed by light signals controlled by the bridge operator, or if necessary, by VHF radio on Channel 14.
+White lights are shown from the piers of the bridges on each side of the channel. - bridges is governed by light signals controlled by the bridge operator, or if necessary, by VHF radio on Channel 14.
 Whistle signs are installed, for upbound vessels, 0.7 mile downstream of the bridges.
 For downbound vessels, the whistle sign is 0.8 mile upstream of the bridges.
 Unless a vessel's approach to the lift bridges has been acknowledged by flashing amber lights on the triangular, yellow and black checkerboard caution sign, the master shall notify the bridge operator by VHF radio when the vessel comes abreast of the whistle sign.
-For more details, refer to the General Transit Information section of Vessel Transit and Equipment Requirements in the Seaway Handbook.

-54 There are emergency mooring facilities on the north side of the canal 0.2 mile upstream of the railway bridges.
-Pontoons moored alongside ensure a depth of 8.2 m in the berth, which is 143 m long.

-55 Île Tekakwitha lies south of the canal, west of Kahnawake.
+For more details, refer to the General Transit Information section of Vessel Transit and Equipment Requirements in the Seaway Handbook. - There are emergency mooring facilities on the north side of the canal 0.2 mile upstream of the railway bridges.
+Pontoons moored alongside ensure a depth of 8.2 m in the berth, which is 143 m long. - 56 Île Tekakwitha lies south of the canal, west of Kahnawake.

-56 Kahnawake Marina, on the SW side of Île Tekakwitha, offers dockage with power and water, pump out, ramp, repairs and salvage, 2 tonne hoist, picnic and camping area, pay phone, snack bar and licensed restaurant, ice and gasoline.
+57 Kahnawake Marina, on the SW side of Île Tekakwitha, offers dockage with power and water, pump out, ramp, repairs and salvage, 2 tonne hoist, picnic and camping area, pay phone, snack bar and licensed restaurant, ice and gasoline.